-Table 12: Key information on the 6G Bridge initiative
+Table 15: Key information on the 6G Bridge initiative

-2.6.1.3 Organization of work
+3.6.1.3 Organization of work

 The work within the 6G Bridge is guided by the Finnish national Strategic Research and Innovation Agenda which defines the framework for R&D&I activities.
-The figure below shows the 6G roadmap as set out by the SRIA.
+Figure 15 below shows the 6G roadmap as set out by the SRIA.